isabel-product/ai-product-strategy/README.md

 **Why this won't get copied in 6 months.**

-- **Data Flywheel Score:**
+- **Data Flywheel Score:** 7/20
 - **Weakest Loop:** Preference Loop
 - **Top Encroachment Threat:** HRSA/HAB's own CAREWare product team
-- **Encroachment Defense:** Currently, we are not considering tracking preference of field authority.
-However preference of which field should be the trusted source for the reporting layer (RSR/ADR reports) can be tracked and ke…
+- **Encroachment Defense:** Save agency-specific decisions in a database, including tracking which overrides a given agency's staff make repeatedly — if the same reviewer consistently picks CAREWare over Case Management for insurance status, surface that as the default the next time a similar conflict appears, instead of asking them to make the same decision again and again.
 - **Vendor Portability:** The core reconciliation engine (rules, precedence, conflict detection, RSR/ADR export) has zero AI dependency and would keep working through any provider issue.
 The field-mapping suggestion feature specifically is not abstracted or eval-tested yet, so a forced switch there today would be a scramble, not a flip of a setting.

 → Details: [`02-the-moat/`](02-the-moat/)